Huygens (spacecraft): Huygens Atmospheric Structure Instrument (HASI)

 This instrument contains a suite of sensors that measured the physical and electrical properties of Titan's atmosphere.
 Accelerometers measured forces in all three axes as the probe descended through the atmosphere.
 With the aerodynamic properties of the probe already known, it was possible to determine the density of Titan's atmosphere and to detect wind gusts.
 The probe was designed so that in the event of a landing on a liquid surface, its motion due to waves would also have been measurable.
 Temperature and pressure sensors measured the thermal properties of the atmosphere.
 The Permittivity and Electromagnetic Wave Analyzer component measured the electron and ion (i.e., positively charged particle) conductivities of the atmosphere and searched for electromagnetic wave activity.
 On the surface of Titan, the electrical conductivity and permittivity (i.e., the ratio of electric displacement field to its electric field) of the surface material was measured.
-The HASI subsystem also contains a microphone, which was used to record any acoustic events during probe's descent and landing; this was the first time in history that audible sounds from another planetary body had been recorded.
+The HASI subsystem also contains a microphone, which was used to record any acoustic events during probe's descent and landing;